 How long will a session take?
 Usually a session takes about 1 to 2 hours.
 Most important to me is that you get what you want, so there is never a rush, and I will always leave enough room in case it takes longer.
 In home sessions could take up to three hours, since I will bring extra lighting equipment.

 What is your cancellation policy?
-The session fee is due right away to safe your date for a session and is non-refundable.
+The deposit is due right away to safe your date for a session and is non-refundable.
 Life happens to all of us, so if you have to reschedule because of sickness or family emergencies, I am happy to work with you.
 I just ask you to respect the time I set aside for you, and I am sure we can work things out.

 What should I wear during a shoot?
 Most of all, I want you to be comfortable.
 Wear something that makes you feel beautiful, and you will look beautiful.
 It also depends on the kind of mood you are going for.
 I often photograph people in nature which means they should wear clothing that can get some dirt on and you are comfortable enough to move around in.
 I always recommend solid colors, no graphics.
 A simple white or black dress is often all that it takes, but sometimes patterns like stripes, polka dots or even flower patterns can add interesting depth to a picture, especially in black and white.
 For families I would recommend wearing coordinated outfits.
 For example, if you are going for color images, it looks nice to determine a color scheme of 2-4 colors and have everyone wear something that matches his or her personality within that color scheme.
 The outfits don’t match, but work together.
 If you are interested I can sent you a more detailed “What to wear guide”, let me know.